← Todos os Posts

 What Practitioners Should Take Away

-If you are building an orchestration layer on top of an agent CLI, three patterns from this system transfer directly.
+If you are building an orchestration layer on top of an agent CLI — starting from the Claude Code guide or from scratch — three patterns from this system transfer directly.

 Start with dispatchers, not individual hooks.
 The biggest architectural improvement was replacing seven individual UserPromptSubmit hooks with a single dispatcher that runs them sequentially.
 If you anticipate more than three hooks on any event type, build the dispatcher first.
 The 30 minutes spent writing a dispatcher saves hours of debugging hook interaction bugs later.
 The minimal pattern: